aramos27/ShockwaveIdentifier.jl/docs/src/index.md

-# ShockwaveIdentifier.jl Documentation
+### ShockwaveIdentifier.jl Documentation

-The Package ShockwaveIdentifier.jl enables the user to identify the position of shock waves from a grid, including the ability to:
+The Package ShockwaveIdentifier.jl enables the user to identify shockwaves from CFD simulations of the [Euler2D](https://github.com/STCE-at-RWTH/Euler2D.jl) package, by:

-- Interpret a grid of Nu x Nx grid data
-- Interpret a grid of Nu x Nx x nY grid data
+- Analyzing physical properties (such as density, pressure, etc.) on a one-dimensional spatial grid over time
+- Analyzing physical properties (such as density, pressure, etc.) on a two-dimensional spatial grid over time
-- Finding the Normal vectors of the shockwaves at their respective shock points.
+- Finding the normal vectors of the shockwaves at their respective shock points.

-# Installation:
+## Installation:
+Execute in REPL:
 using Pkg
 Pkg.add(PackageSpec(url="https://github.com/aramos27/ShockwaveIdentifier.jl"))

-# Example usage:
+## Example usage:
-For example usage please refer to the demo files inside the scripts directory.
+For example usage, please refer to the demo files inside the scripts directory, as well as the Pluto notebooks inside the notebooks directory.

-# Main Functions:
+## Main (Exported) Functions:
 ```@docs
 load_data
 findShock1D